Introduction to RDO

-RDO blends the low level access of CDO 1.21 with the functionality of the Outlook Object Model.
-It can be used from any code: COM add-ins, EXEs, scripts, Windows Services, etc. It can be used in any language that supports IDispatch-friendly objects (VB, VB Script, Java, .Net languages, C/C++, Delphi, etc).
+RDO combines Extended MAPI-level access with an Outlook-style object model.
+It can be used from any code: COM add-ins, EXEs, scripts, Windows Services, etc. It can be used in any language that can use COM automation objects, including C#, VB.NET, VBA, Delphi, C++, and scripting languages.

 Getting Started with RDO

-Much like CDO 1.21, only one RDO object is creatable - Redemption.RDOSession.
+The main creatable RDO object is Redemption.RDOSession.
 All other RDO objects are retrieved through the RDOSession object, either directly or indirectly.
 Once you create an instance of the Redemption.RDOSession object, you must log on or connect to a MAPI session to be able to access other RDO objects, such as RDOStore, RDOFolder, RDOMail, etc. To differentiate between various Redemption objects (such as Redemption.SafeMailItem), all RDO object names are prefixed with "RDO": e.g. RDOMail object exposes attachments through its Attachments collection, which in turn returns Redemption.RDOAttachments objects, etc.

 There are several ways to log on to a MAPI session in RDO: